 About Jonathan Cervas

 I am Jonathan Cervas, Assistant Teaching Professor in the Institute for Strategy and Technology (Political Science) at Carnegie Mellon University, where I teach graduate and undergraduate courses on American politics, research methods, representation, and voting rights.
-I am also a Research Associate with the Electoral Innovation Lab at Princeton University and a contributor to the non-partisan Princeton Gerrymandering Project.
+I am also a contributor with the Electoral Innovation Lab at Princeton University and to the non-partisan Princeton Gerrymandering Project.

 My research and professional work focus on political institutions, elections, redistricting, and voting rules.
-I have published eleven peer-reviewed articles in leading journals across political science, geography, economics, and law, including Proceedings of the National Academy of Sciences, Political Geography, Social Science Quarterly, Public Choice, and the Election Law Journal.
-I have presented invited talks at Princeton University, the University of Houston, Albany Law School, the National Conference of State Legislatures, and numerous other venues.
-I also serve as a referee for major journals in my field.
+I have published fifteen peer-reviewed articles and book chapters in leading outlets across political science, geography, economics, and law, including the Proceedings of the National Academy of Sciences, Political Geography, Social Science Quarterly, Public Choice, and the Election Law Journal.
+I have given invited talks at Princeton University, the University of Houston, Albany Law School, the National Conference of State Legislatures, and other venues, and I referee for major journals in my field.

 Public Service and Redistricting Work